December 25, 2014

 Developing a brand or a rebranding campaign can prove to be costly.
 I myself am lucky enough to be able to go through each stage from start to finish.
 I can design and develop artwork for the final push as well as brainstorm enough to develop a final working idea.
 Some people aren’t so lucky, so in return require the accompaniment of a designer to help them with this process.

 Developing your own brand on a budget is possible but you may have to do a lot of the heavy lifting yourself.
-You can, for example, brainstorm and develop your positioning statement and then present it to a designer for consultation to save a few dollars.
+You can, for example, brainstorm and develop your positioning statement and then present it to a designer for a consultation to save a few dollars.
 If your designer/agency approves of your ideas then all that’s left is for them to develop the image for your brand.

 Keep It All Consistent

 No matter the application, branding is about being consistent.
 What drives the company or delivers what it stands for is branding at its core level.
 It’s not just about a typeface, logo, or color palette.
 Using the messaging, the purpose or the platform combined with a well thought out logo, typeface, color palette and slogan, your company can excel to new heights.